carbeck/wharrgarbl/README.md

         ("element", <probability>)
     )

-Inside an ("element", <probability>) couple, "element" can contain the name of a rule itself again:
+Inside an ("element", ‹probability›) couple, "element" can contain the name of a rule itself again:

     ("{rule_name}", <probability>)